WinTuition

 WinTuition is an American game show created as an original series for Game Show Network, on which it originally ran from December 9, 2002 to April 1, 2003.
 The game had a school-oriented theme in which three contestants competed to answer questions on general school-based subjects in an attempt to win a $50,000 college fund, hence the name of the show.
 The show was hosted by Marc Summers and announced by Burton Richardson.
 Henry Winkler served as the show's executive producer.

 History

 WinTuition went into production and first aired on GSN in late 2002.
 The show was produced by Henry Winkler and hosted by Marc Summers.
-Kennedy, who at the time was the host of Friend or Foe?, hosted one episode in 2003 as part of an April Fool's Day prank in which the hosts of Game Show Network's original series traded places.
+Lisa Kennedy Montgomery (then known by her stage name of Kennedy), who at the time was the host of Friend or Foe?, hosted one episode in 2003 as part of an April Fool's Day prank in which the hosts of Game Show Network's original series traded places.
+Incidentally, the shows April Fool's Day episode was the final episode of the series.

 Burton Richardson announced the show, and a male model identified as "Gorgeous George" Davidson occasionally brought out props related to the questions.